cryptobuks1/checkonchain/research_articles/dcr_useradoption/dcr_useradoption.md

 # 4) The Skill and Time of DCR Architects

 At the core of Decred's centre of gravity is the Decred Treasury which is fueled by 10% of the block-subsidy.
 The Treasury is available for active deployment by the hive-mind of ticket holders for the purpose of enhancing Decred protocol value.

-The Treasury has enabled Decred to bootstrap itself, from genesis, in a completely self-sovereign way, without reliance on the ulterior motives or financial leverage by external parties providing capital.
+This mechanism carries a number of notable advantages for Decred, especially in the long term:

+1. **Maximises the protocol's self-sovereignty** by minimising the influence of external parties on project direction.
+Many cryptocurrencies have resorted to funding mechanisms such as venture capital raises, initial coin offerings and reliance on donations.
+All such models have constraints such as ulterior motives of financial backers, compliance with securities laws, and slowness of progress (on a donation model).

+2. **Incentivises sustained engagement by skilled people** who meaningfully contribute to the project.
+This grows the pool of dedicated DCR holders and enhances resilience of the governance model as these builders are personally motivated to see the protocol succeed.

+3. **Builds resilience and reliability in the development progress** where responsible management of treasury funds during 'good times' can subsequently act as a back-up reserve during downturns to ensure continued progress.

+4. **Creates opportunity for perfectly equitable employment** whereby individuals in a decentralised and global context can trade their time and skill for DCR coins, all free from background checks, discrimination or compromising personal privacy.

+## Decred Treasury Book Keeping

+At the time of writing, the **Decred** treasury is [in the process of migrating](https://proposals.decred.org/proposals/c96290a2478d0a1916284438ea2c59a1215fe768a87648d04d45f6b7ecb82c3f) to a fully on-chain wallet custodied by the pool of DCR ticket holders.
+This iteration in the design essentially nullifies the potential for any individual to access the treasury balance without explicit approval by DCR ticket holders.
+It is noted that to date no evidence of treasury fund misappropriation has been observed on the public ledger.

 At the time of writing, and with all transactions priced at the time of occurrence, the Treasury has:
 - Received 947k DCR, equivalent to $24.6M USD.